ufscwiki/Unfavorable-Semicircle-Wiki/docs/CRIMP.md

 [![CRIMP_3d2.png](CRIMP_3d2.png)](CRIMP_3d2.full.png)

 ## Frame image
+♐CRIMP frames:
 ![Crimp patterns.png](Crimp_patterns.png " Crimp patterns.png")

-*♐CRIMP frames*

 The patterns in the video can be observed in this image which shows all the frames in sequence.

 ## Relationship with ♐RECOVER
 Discord user `N25_CT13` notes:

 > also about those videos